Cloud-Jas/AzureFunctions.Extensions.Middleware/README.md

 ## 1.5 How to define Custom middlewares for http triggers?

-All custom middleware of Http triggers should inherit from ServerlessMiddleware and override InvokeAsync method .
+All custom middleware of Http triggers should inherit from HttpMiddlewareBase and override InvokeAsync method .
 You will be able to access both HttpContext and ExecutionContext

 > Note
 > You have access to execution context in all the custom middlewares , only if you pass the executionContext as 2nd parameter in the HttpMiddleware wrapper (refer 1.4)